Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

 1. Generate the first AI code

-   GitHub Copilot is specially trained LLM model that can generate code snippets based on the context.
+   GitHub Copilot is a specially trained LLM model that can generate code snippets based on the context.
 As Spring AI is very new project and the LLM model may not have the latest knowledge about Spring AI.
 To overcome this limitation, we can use the prompt engineering to provide the context to Copilot.

    Here we use the latest test code from Spring AI as part of the prompt.
 Download the latest chat client sample to your local environment: